turbot/powerpipe-docs/docs/reference/cli/detection.md

 >[!NOTE]
 >strikethroughs == maybe not for lw7?
 >
-> snapshots:  you can save/load locally but not to pipes yet until tailpipe is there, right?
+> snapshots:  you can save/load locally. you can also snap to pipes but nothing to see until tailpipe is up there, right?
 >
 > other thoughts on what to keep/toss/modify?